-If your app depends on other services, such as Azure SQL Database or Azure Storage, you can also scale up those resources based on your needs.
-These resources are not scaled with the App Service plan and must be scaled separately.
+If your app depends on other services, such as Azure SQL Database or Azure Storage, you can scale up these resources separately.
+These resources are not managed by the App Service plan.

 In Essentials, click the Resource group link.

-In the Summary part of the Resource group blade, click a resource that you want to scale.
+In the Summary part of the Resource group page, click a resource that you want to scale.
 The following screenshot shows a SQL Database resource and an Azure Storage resource.

 For a SQL Database resource, click Settings > Pricing tier to scale the pricing tier.